JorjaFox/website/content/_posts-old-blog/2010-08-31-jorjas-art-for-sale-to-benefit-the-wcc.md

 ---
 id: 2577
-title: 'Jorja&#8217;s Art For Sale to Benefit the WCC'
+title: 'Jorja's Art For Sale to Benefit the WCC'
 date: '2010-08-31T18:18:52-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'We knew she could act.
 We knew she could sing.
 We knew she could play guitar (and drums).
 Did you know she drew too?
 Jorja''s sketch of a wolf is on sale later next month to benefit the WCC.'